ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 Object-oriented programming has a bit of a tortured history.
 Although the first OO language was Simula-67 (a compiled language), OO found its first real success with Smalltalk.
 But Smalltalk might be the most dynamic language you’ll ever encounter—literally everything is evaluated at runtime.
-While this worked well for the kinds of problems Smalltalk was good at solving, it turned out that taking the ideas of Smalltalk and imprinting them into a statically-typed language lost a _lot_ in translation.
+This worked well for the kinds of problems Smalltalk was good at solving.
+However, taking the ideas of Smalltalk and imprinting them into a statically typed language lost a _lot_ in translation.

 ## Error Handling

-Error reporting and handling has been a significant impediment to composability.
+Error reporting and handling have been a significant impediment to composability.

 ### History

 Original programs were small (by present-day standards), written in assembly language (machine code quickly became too unwieldy), and tightly coupled to the underlying hardware.
 If something went wrong, the only way to report it was to change the output on a wire, to turn on a light or a buzzer.
-If you had one, you put a message on the console—this might as as a dot-matrix display.
+If you had one, you put a message on the console—this might be a dot-matrix display.
 Such an error message probably wasn’t friendly to the end-user of the system and usually required a tech support call to the manufacturer.

 Two of my first jobs were building embedded systems that controlled hardware.